 Perspective Taking: The skill of inferring, considering, and evaluating others’ perspectives is an essential precondition for social and academic interactions (LaRusso et al., 2016).

 Content instruction supports acquiring these facets of disciplinary literacy.
 However, suppose teachers are not explicit about these features.
 In that case, students may not become adequately prepared to read and write independently.
 They may be unprepared for texts they encounter in the workforce, online, or on an achievement test.
-Instruction, therefore, also needs to be centered around disciplinary texts because it is difficult to understand these areas of disciplinary literacy except with reference to the discipline’s texts and content.
+Instruction, therefore, must also be centered around disciplinary texts because it is difficult to understand these areas of disciplinary literacy, except with reference to the discipline’s texts and content.

 The last dimension of our heuristic focuses on knowledge building and application.
-We recognize that we read in the content areas to integrate new knowledge with what we already know and that this integration is done for specific purposes.
-For students to successfully integrate (and apply) new knowledge, they need strategies to track information across multiple sources to organize and reflect on their interpretation or solution.
+We recognize that we read in content areas to integrate new knowledge with what we already know and that this integration is done for specific purposes.
+For students to successfully integrate (and apply) new knowledge, they require strategies with which to track information across multiple sources and organize and reflect on their interpretation or solution.

-Middle and high school students often get stuck reiterating their argument with little consideration of counterpoints (Kuhn & Crowell, 2011).
-For students to learn new information and use it to develop arguments and rebuttals, they need explicit instruction and support in how to do so.
-Unfortunately, even when we are explicit in teaching our content, we often under-support helping students integrate new information with what they know.
+Middle and high school students often reiterate their arguments, with little consideration of counterpoints (Kuhn & Crowell, 2011).
+For students to learn new information and use it to develop arguments and rebuttals, they require explicit instruction and support.
+Unfortunately, even when we are clear in teaching our content, we often under-support students in integrating new information with what they know.
 We can do so by providing exemplars.
-That might be a video, paper, or example discussion demonstrating how learning can be integrated with existing information and applied.
+These might be videos, papers, or example discussions demonstrating how learning can be integrated with existing information and applied to new information in the future.
 Many of our partner teachers have found great success using and adapting discussion protocols.
-They report that having students working through new ideas in discussion is a great way to prepare for a writing assignment.
-Discussion protocols set a clear structure for turn-taking, roles assignment for each student, and limit the length of the discussion.
+They report that having students work through new ideas in discussion is a great way to prepare for a writing assignment.
+Discussion protocols set a clear structure for turn-taking, the roles assigned to each student, and the length of the discussion.

-Reading Ways support all facets of disciplinary literacy by developing a tailored professional learning sequence launched and led by school leaders.
+Reading Ways supports all facets of disciplinary literacy by developing a tailored professional learning sequence launched and led by school leaders.
 Learn more about our teacher course sequence here.

-NOTE: We have been clearly been influenced by scientific models of the reading process, especially those that focus on aspects of verbal comprehension.
-For instance, like the Lexical Quality Hypothesis (Perfetti, 2007; Perfetti & Stafura, 2014), we believe that robust vocabulary knowledge is essential to skilled reading.
-We have also been influenced by the DIME model in seeing background knowledge as critical to adolescent reading comprehension (Ahmed et al., 2016; Cromley et al., 2010).
-The Many Facets acknowledges that reading today is usually done across multiple documents and acknowledges models of comprehension that focus on how students integrate meanings within and across texts (Perfetti et al., 1999).
-This model has been influenced by the The Rand Reading for Understanding model which includes the “sociocultural context” as the outermost layer (Snow, 2002).
-We believe that the cultural assumptions we bring to reading and the representations we encounter in text affect all the dimensions mentioned above and others.
+Note: We have been clearly been influenced by scientific models of the reading process, especially those that focus on aspects of verbal comprehension.
+For instance, as in the Lexical Quality Hypothesis (Perfetti, 2007; Perfetti & Stafura, 2014), we believe that robust vocabulary knowledge is essential for skilled reading.
+We have also been influenced by the direct and inferential mediation DIME model in seeing background knowledge as critical to adolescent reading comprehension (Ahmed et al., 2016; Cromley et al., 2010).
+The Many Facets acknowledge that reading today is usually done across multiple documents, as well as models of comprehension that focus on how students integrate meanings within and across texts (Perfetti et al., 1999).
+This model has been influenced by the the Rand Reading for Understanding model, which includes the “sociocultural context” as the outermost layer (Snow, 2002).
+We believe that the cultural assumptions we bring to reading and the representations we encounter in texts affect all the dimensions mentioned above and more.

 Ahmed, Y., Francis, D. J., York, M., Fletcher, J. M., Barnes, M., & Kulesz, P. (2016).
 Validation of the direct and inferential mediation (DIME) model of reading comprehension in grades 7 through 12.
 Contemporary Educational Psychology, 44–45, 68–82. https://doi.org/10.1016/j.cedpsych.2016.02.002